LilaShiba/resume2024/README.md

 Greetings,

-I am Lila Josey James.
-I've had the pleasure of consulting in São Paulo for MasterCard, building state-of-the-art solutions with IBM and Georgia Tech in the United States, and collaborating with EU engineers on software development.
-Whether leading first-graders or C-level executives in fintech, I've found one common thread: success depends more on how a group functions together than on the totality of the skills each individual possesses.
+I am Lila Josey James, a transgender technologist.
+I've had the pleasure of working all over the world with a variety of clients.
+This includes consulting in São Paulo, Bunoes Aires, and Canada for MasterCard, building state-of-the-art NLP/LLM solutions with IBM and Georgia Tech in the United States, and collaborating with EU engineers on software development for the fin-tech sector.
+Whether leading first-graders or C-level executives, I've found one common thread: success depends more on how a group functions together than on the totality of the skills each individual possesses.

 ---